gerardwhite/google_ga360/known_technical_debt.md

 * Table/view naming need cleaning up.
 * Worth rolling up some views, as has been done in the ga_block to reduce junk and/or add folders when these are available.
 * Currency symbols have been manually added to some KPI blocks and charts, to suit the POC/presentation.
 We need to create a lookup table for currency symbol by country (and local analytics logic)
+* Country rank needs to be converted into 1st, 2nd, 3rd, 4th + nth fields.
+For text 'insights' tiles